Erjon95/finalproject/README.md

 I used MariaDB for the database.
 It is called "ticketplatform" in this app.
 It consists of four tables: event, ticketbuyer, ticketseller, and ticket.

-The event table stores the events that ticket sellers upload into the marketplace.
+The "event" table stores the events that ticket sellers upload into the marketplace.

-The ticket table stores the relationship between the ticket buyers and the tickets that they have purchased.
+The "ticket" table stores the relationship between the ticket buyers and the tickets that they have purchased.

-The ticketbuyer table stores the information of ticketbuyers.
+The "ticketbuyer" table stores the information of ticketbuyers.

-The ticketseller table stores the information of the ticketsellers.
+The "ticketseller" table stores the information of the ticketsellers.

 The database schema, as well as the insert statements that I used to test the app, can be found in the "ticketplatform.sql" file.

-The password and username of the database are set to "" and "root" respectively, but they can be changed in the application.properties file.
+The password and username of the database user are set to "" and "root" respectively.
+They can be changed in the application.properties file.

 Packaging